istaari/Leetcode/DSA_NOTES.md

 - [Evaluate Division](https://leetcode.com/problems/evaluate-division/) - Evaluate division results based on given equations.

 - [Get Watched Videos by Your Friends](https://leetcode.com/problems/get-watched-videos-by-your-friends/) - Find the most popular videos watched by your friends in a social network.

 - [Cut Off Trees for Golf Event](https://leetcode.com/problems/cut-off-trees-for-golf-event/) - Minimize the number of steps required to cut off trees in a golf course.

-**2. DFS Problems**

-**Examples:**

-- [Number of Islands](https://leetcode.com/problems/number-of-islands/) - Count the number of distinct islands in a 2D grid.

-- [Flood Fill](https://leetcode.com/problems/flood-fill/) - Fill a connected region in a grid starting from a specific point.

 - [Longest Increasing Path in a Matrix](https://leetcode.com/problems/longest-increasing-path-in-a-matrix/) - Find the longest increasing path in a matrix.